Tea in Telluride

 At Mountain Gate Tea in Telluride, you can choose from a few different experiences.
 Enjoy the teahouse in the afternoon after a morning hike or ski trip.
 Pick a pot of tea to share with some great company.
 And indulge in a light teahouse snack like a fresh-baked tea-infused macaroon and a plant-based cheese plate.
 Let the leaves open up deep conversation and relaxation as you enjoy the mountain scenery.
 You can also sit inside the cozy tea house if it is colder outside for a warming experience.
 Visit in the mornings to experience a tea ceremony, an ancient practice that brings together the benefits of tea and meditation for an uplifting experience.
 During the warmer months, Collin takes curious minds outside of the teahouse on excursions through the forests that surround Telluride.
 This gives individuals a unique chance to find a deeper connection to the earth with an outdoor tea ceremony.
 Every experience gives you a unique perspective of a lifestyle driven by tea.

 Learn more about the healing powers of tea by reading the Living Tea Blog.
-Also, sign up for the Living Tea seasonal tea club where you can recieve 3-4 teas hand-picked for every season.
-Each living tea offers secrets to achieving immunity, health and longevity.
-Each leaf offering a new way for you to align you with seasonal rhythms.
+Also, sign up for the Living Tea seasonal tea club where you can receive 3-4 teas hand-picked for every season.
+Each living tea offers secrets to achieving immunity, health, and longevity.
+Each leaf offers a new way for you to align with seasonal rhythms.
+Get 10% off teaware and living teas with the code TEA COMMUNITY.

 Discover more inspirational and wild dreamers on my blog where I feature humans that inspire a more sustainable, spiritual, and natural way of life.
 If you like learning about Collin and his passion project you will have to follow the link to learn about another wild dreamer I stumbled upon in Crestone.